Dreaming of flying high in the sky, wearing the crisp white pilot uniform, and being called “Captain”?

 FAQs: Your Questions, Answered

-Can I become a pilot after 12th in India?
+Can I become a pilot in 2025 after 12th in India?

 Yes!
 If you’ve passed Class 12 with Physics and Math, you are eligible.